 - Would you rather have ice cream for dinner every night or ice tea for breakfast every morning?

 - Would you rather live in the mountains or on the beach?

 - Would you rather be a celebrity or a superhero?

 - Would you rather be a basketball player or a chef?

-- Would you rather have to wear casual clothes every day or formal suits for work?
+- Would you rather wear casual clothes every day or formal suits to work?

 - Would you rather have no electricity or no water in your home for a week?